Big Three (tennis): 2018 Wimbledon–2020 Australian Open: Djokovic returns, dominates with Nadal

-At 2018 Wimbledon, Federer lost to Kevin Anderson in the quarterfinals despite holding a two-sets-to-love lead and holding a match point in the third set, having suffered a hand injury at the start of the grass season.
-Djokovic and Nadal, meanwhile, made the semifinals, where twetlfth-seeded Djokovic defeated world No. 1 Nadal in five sets to reach his first major final in nearly two years.
+At the 2018 Wimbledon, Federer lost to Kevin Anderson in the quarterfinals despite holding a two sets to love lead and holding a match point in the third set, having suffered a hand injury at the start of the grass season.
+Meanwhile, Nadal as world No. 1 and Djokovic as world No. 22 made the semifinals where Djokovic defeated Nadal in a five-set thriller to reach his first major final in nearly two years.
 He then defeated Anderson in the final to win his fourth Wimbledon title and 13th major title overall.

-At the 2018 US Open, both Djokovic and Nadal made the semifinals, where Nadal retired against Juan Martín del Potro after being two sets down due to a knee injury he sustained during the tournament.
-Djokovic, on the other hand, defeated Kei Nishikori to make his eighth US Open final, where he beat del Potro for his 14th major title.
-He then followed this up with victory at the Shanghai Masters.
+During the 2018 US hard court season, Nadal won his fourth title at the Canadian Open which was a then record 33rd Masters title.
+A week later, Djokovic beat Federer to win the Cincinnati title, becoming the first and only player so far to complete the Career Golden Masters.
+Djokovic advanced to his eleventh US Open semifinal in as many appearances, and proceeded to win his third US Open title and 14th major title overall.
+With the win, Djokovic returned to the top three in the world rankings for the first time since the 2017 French Open.

-Nadal withdrew before his first match at the Paris Masters, thus yielding the No. 1 ranking to Djokovic.
+Djokovic then won his 4th Shanghai title without dropping a set, which improved his ranking to world No. 2.
+Nadal withdrew before his first match at the 2018 Paris Masters, thus yielding the No. 1 ranking to Djokovic.
 Djokovic and Federer met in the semifinals, where Djokovic won in three hours.
 Djokovic was defeated by Karen Khachanov in the final.
-Nadal withdrew from the ATP Finals to undergo surgery for an ankle injury.
-Federer and Djokovic were both defeated at the ATP Finals by Alexander Zverev in the semifinals and final, respectively.
+Nadal withdrew from the 2018 ATP Finals to undergo surgery for an ankle injury.
+Federer and Djokovic were both defeated by Alexander Zverev in the semifinals and final, respectively.
 The year ended with Djokovic, Nadal and Federer occupying the top-three positions in the rankings.

-In the 2019 Australian Open, Federer was upset in the fourth round by 20-year-old Stefanos Tsitsipas in a tight four-setter.
-In the final, Djokovic defeated Nadal in straight sets to claim a record-winning seventh Australian Open title and increased his major tally to 15.
+In the 2019 Australian Open, Federer was upset in the fourth round by 20 year-old Stefanos Tsitsipas in a tight four-setter.
+In the final, Djokovic defeated Nadal in straight sets to claim a record breaking seventh Australian Open title and increased his major tally to 15.
 In the week following the Australian Open, Murray underwent another hip surgery.

 Federer rebounded from his early loss at the Australian Open by winning his 100th title in Dubai.
-He followed this with a runner-up finish at Indian Wells and a title in Miami.
+He followed this with a runner-up finish at the 2019 Indian Wells Open and a title in Miami.